rjrodger/gubu/README.md

 Plain objects can be specified directly as they appear in values to be validated.
-If you want an object `{foo: 123}`, then the shape is also `{foo: 123}`, meaning any object with a `foo` property that is a `number`.
+If you want an object `{foo: 123}`, then the shape is also `{foo: 123}`, meaning any object with a `foo` property (and no other properties) that is a `number`.
 The `foo` property is optional, and will default to the value `123`.

 You can define plain objects to any depth.
 The shape `{ bar: { foo:
 123 } }` defines an object that optionally contains another object as the value of the property `bar`.

-As objects and sub-objects are often referenced directly in data structures, *Gubu* will construct missing objects by default, and fill in the missing child values (which may themselves be objects).
+As objects and sub-objects are often referenced directly in data structures (using dot notation), *Gubu* will construct missing objects by default, and fill in the missing child values (which may themselves be objects).
+These protect your code from `undefined` value errors in default cases.

 The general form of an object shape is: